Add historical imagery to a map

 Depending on your web browser, you may have been prompted to choose the file location before you began the download.
 Most browsers download to your computer's Downloads folder by default.

-- Right-click the StateCollegeGeoreferencing.zip file and extract it to a location on your computer, such as your Documents folder.
+2. Right-click the StateCollegeGeoreferencing.zip file and extract it to a location on your computer, such as your Documents folder.

-- Open the extracted StateCollegeGeoreferencing folder and double-click StateCollegeGeoreferencing.aprx to open the project in ArcGIS Pro.
+3. Open the extracted StateCollegeGeoreferencing folder and double-click StateCollegeGeoreferencing.aprx to open the project in ArcGIS Pro.

-- If prompted, sign in using your licensed ArcGIS account.
+4. If prompted, sign in using your licensed ArcGIS account.

 If you don't have access to ArcGIS Pro or an ArcGIS organizational account, see options for software access.

 The StateCollegeGeoreferencing project opens in ArcGIS Pro.
-In the Contents pane, there are two layers, which together form the Imagery Hybrid basemap.
+In the Contents pane, there are two layers which together form the Imagery Hybrid basemap.

 The World Imagery basemap displays current imagery for the area.
 The Hybrid Reference Layer layer shows the road network and provides some helpful place names.
 This information will help you position the historical photo during the georeferencing process.
 The map is focused on the area of State College, Pennsylvania.

-Add and locate the historical photo
+Add the historical photo

-- In the Catalog pane, expand the arrows next to Folders, StateCollegeGeoreferencing, and Imagery.
+2. In the Catalog pane, expand the arrows next to Folders, StateCollegeGeoreferencing, and Imagery.
 Right-click Historical_image.tif and choose Add To Current Map.

 Note:

-ArcGIS Pro builds the pyramids and calculates the statistics for Historical_image.tif.
+ArcGIS Pro calculates the statistics for Historical_image.tif.

 Historical_image.tif appears in the Contents pane, but for now, you do not see it on the map.
 A message in the upper right corner warns you that the image does not have coordinate system information.

-- In the Contents pane, right-click Historical_image.tif and choose Zoom To Layer.
+4. In the Contents pane, right-click Historical_image.tif and choose Zoom To Layer.

-The map now shows the historical aerial photo taken in the region of State College.
-However, since it is not georeferenced, the application cannot locate it and displays it by default near the latitude and longitude (0,0), as you can see indicated in the lower part of the map view.
+However, since it is not georeferenced, the application cannot locate it and displays it by default near the latitude and longitude (0,0), as indicated in the lower part of the map view.

-- Zoom out repeatedly with the mouse scroll wheel.
+5. On the map, zoom out repeatedly with the mouse scroll wheel.

 At first the background is completely black, but after a while, some land appears, and you can see that the image is located off the west coast of Africa.